Top 8 Telemedicine Apps in Singapore (2025)

 1. What are telemedicine apps?

 Telemedicine apps, or “doctor apps”, allow you to consult a real doctor either via video call or a message-based chat.
-After the consultation and diagnosis, you can get your meds and MC delivered to your home.
+During the consultation, you can tell (or even show via video) the doctor your symptoms through the phone—just as you would in a physical clinic.

 There are tons of telemedicine providers in Singapore—more and more traditional clinics are also pivoting to offer such services.